-After you are taken into surgery, your loved ones will need to go to the surgical waiting area and get a beeper from the receptionist.
+After you are taken into surgery, your loved ones will need to go to the surgical waiting area.
 A surgeon will update your family at the end of your surgery.
 One family member should be in the waiting area at all times to receive an update from the surgeon.